When creating a Niche Website, with WordPress or another CMS, what you want is to help your user find various things on your site.

 Although the editor accepts local links if you give them to it, you have to think of creating those local links as local links yourself.
 This has always been a problem in WordPress.

 A Full URL for my website will start with the protocol (https) and the domain name (www.internetaffiliate.com), then it generally ends with a path.
-If I want the user to be sent to a specific section, then I can add an anchor (see below).
+If I want the user to be sent to a specific section, then I can add an anchor (see Links to Sections below).

 So, what I try to remember doing is delete the protocol and domain name.
-You just have to keep a first slash, then the full path and if present the anchor (the # and what comes after is the anchor.)
+You just have to keep the first slash, then the full path and if present the anchor (the # character and what comes after that.)

 So by default WordPress generates a link that looks like this: